Charleston Wrongful Death Lawyer

 Contact Our Charleston Wrongful Death Lawyers

 Every death is tragic to someone – but the unexpected loss of a loved one can hurt in more ways than imaginable.
-The Bell Law Firm can pursue justice for surviving family members while they spend time with other loved ones and go through the grieving process.
+Stewart Bell, PLLC can pursue justice for surviving family members while they spend time with other loved ones and go through the grieving process.

 In West Virginia, survivors of a decedent have two years to file a claim for wrongful death.
-The Bell Law Firm has been serving individuals and families throughout West Virginia for more than three decades.
+Stewart Bell, PLLC has been serving individuals and families throughout West Virginia for more than three decades.
 If you have lost a loved one because of someone else’s negligence, we want to help get justice for you.

 Find out why we are the go-to law firm in West Virginia.
 Call 304-345-1700 today for a free, confidential discussion of your legal rights and options.